 See the Pumpkin House at Cheekwood

 The pumpkin houses at Cheekwood are always on my fall bucket list.
-Cheekwood is such a beautiful property to walk around and explore and there’s tons of fall photo ops.
-I highly recommend going during the weekday when it’s less crowded!
+Cheekwood is such a beautiful property to walk around and explore and there are tons of fall photo ops.
+I highly recommend going on the weekday when it’s less crowded!

 Family Fun at Lucky Ladd Farms

 While I don’t have kids, I have two nephews and am down for some family fun at Lucky Ladd Farms!
-They have a petting zoo, pony rides, corn maze, a pumpkin patch and so much more!
-Getting tickets as a walkup is hit or miss so definitely get tickets online before hand.
+They have a petting zoo, pony rides, a corn maze, a pumpkin patch and so much more!
+Getting tickets as a walkup is hit or miss so definitely get tickets online beforehand.

 Pick Your Own Pumpkin at Gentry’s Farm

 Another family-friendly place is Gentry’s Farm!
 They have a corn maze, nature trail, tire swings, putt-putt golf, and a lot more.
 Gentry’s Farm is open until October 31 on Saturdays from 9 a.m. to 5 p.m., Sundays from 1 p.m. to 5 p.m., and Mondays from 9 a.m. to 1 p.m.

 Visit the Wicked Brews Spookeasy at Opryland

 Opryland always has the best seasonal activities for kids but this Spookeasy is just for adults!
 Put on your cape and witches hat and head to the Opryland Hotel for a wicked brew and some Halloween fun.

 Say Hello to the Animals at Boo at the Zoo